Counselling Twickenham, Whitton I work with:

 Welcome to EnduringMind.
 I offer Counselling in Hounslow areas also.

 Counselling is a talking therapy which is there to support people while they give voice to their fears, anxieties and hopes for the future.
-Talking therapies include individual counselling and couples counselling.
-Individual counselling focuses on one client.
-It enables each person to talk through their issues with a caring but uninvolved professional, where other sources of support, such as family or friends are too close to the issue and may be part of the problem.
+Talking therapies include individual counselling which focuses on one client only.
+It enables clients to talk through their issues with a caring but uninvolved professional, where other sources of support, such as family or friends are too close for comfort, or may be part of the problem.
 As such, clients may find it helpful to talk to an experienced counsellor in a confidential setting – without fear of being judged.

-I find myself following a very human approach to counselling in which I aim to support my clients with empathy, a sense of genuineness and a non-judgemental attitude (C. Rogers, 1968).
+I find myself following a very humanistic approach to counselling in which I aim to support my clients with empathy and a non-judgemental attitude (C. Rogers, 1968).
 Individual counselling focusses on facilitating a greater awareness of the Self.
 That is not to say that counselling replaces family and friends, but seeks to help the client heal relationships from a balanced, more neutral perspective.
 It also involves a certain degree of challenge in face-to-face contact.
 This is a necessary part of the process.
 At Counselling In Hounslow, the counsellor will provide an opportunity for:

 exploring your feelings